giveri/cdrCoder/codex-rs/config.md

 ## model_reasoning_summary

 If the model name starts with `"o"` (as in `"o3"` or `"o4-mini"`) or `"codex"`, reasoning is enabled by default when using the Responses API.
-As explained in the [OpenAI Platform documentation](https://platform.openai.com/docs/guides/reasoning?api-mode=responses#reasoning-summaries), this can be set to:
+As explained in the API documentation, this can be set to:

 - `"auto"` (default)
 - `"concise"`